 What is the tuition at CMU-Africa?

-If you are an African national enrolled at the Kigali location, the cost of tuition is $16,000 per year through a combined financial aid package from CMU and the Government of Rwanda.
-However, applicants from the East African Community (EAC) are eligible for a 50% scholarship offered by the Government of Rwanda, making the cost of the program $8,000 per year.
+If you are an African national enrolled at the Kigali location, the cost of tuition is $16,000 per year through a combined financial aid package from Carnegie Mellon University and the Government of Rwanda.
+However, applicants from the East African Community (EAC) may be eligible for a 50% scholarship offered by the Government of Rwanda, making the cost of the program $8,000 per year.

-If you are a non-African national, the cost of tuition is set by Carnegie Mellon University’s College of Engineering, because students obtain exactly the same CMU master’s diploma as the students at CMU’s Pittsburgh campus.
-Tuition for these students is $46,000, and should be compared to tuition at other world-class institutions.
+If you are a non-African national, the cost of tuition is set by Carnegie Mellon University’s College of Engineering, because students obtain exactly the same Carnegie Mellon master’s diploma as the students at Carnegie Mellon’s Pittsburgh campus.
+Tuition for these students is $50,100, and should be compared to tuition at other world-class institutions.

 Students will find the total cost of the programs may vary based on their chosen master’s program and the number of semesters they take to complete the degree requirements.